oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/configurable_product/configurable_products_website.rst

 To configure a matrix form view for a particular case specifically for the selected website:

-1. Clear the **Use System** check box next to the corresponding view page.
+1. Clear the **Use Organization** check box next to the corresponding view page.

 2. Select the necessary option from the following list: